Syrian forces battle rebel push on central Aleppo

 The death toll reported by the Syrian Observatory for Human Rights for the past week was by far the highest in an uprising in which activists say at least 18,000 people have been killed.

-A week of unprecedented violence in Damascus, including a bomb attack that killed four of Assad's closest advisers, has emboldened rebel forces, although the Syrian army now appears to have regained control of most of the capital.
+A week of unprecedented violence in the capital, Damascus, including a bomb attack that killed four of Assad's closest advisers, has galvanised the 16-month-old uprising, although the Syrian army has hit back, regaining some ground lost to rebels.

 REMOVING BODIES